lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 There are two main categories of foreign tax-exempt investors:

 * **Foreign tax-exempt charitable organizations:** Organizations that fall within the <abbr>IRC</abbr> section 501(c)(3) exemption for charitable organizations.
 For these organizations to claim tax-exempt status and be eligible to be exempt from withholding taxes on <abbr>FDAP</abbr> income, they must obtain either an <abbr>IRS</abbr> private letter ruling on their tax-exempt status or (more commonly) a tax opinion from reputable (in the opinion of the withholding agent) U.S. tax counsel attesting that they satisfy the criteria to claim tax-exempt status.
-* **Foreign governments and sovereign wealth funds:** Governments and certain  of foreign governments, e.g. pension funds and sovereign wealth funds owned by foreign governments.
+* **Foreign governments and sovereign wealth funds:** Governments and certain instrumentalities of foreign governments, e.g. pension funds and sovereign wealth funds owned by foreign governments.

 ### Foreign tax-exempt charitable organizations